floriandejonckheere/thalariond/LDAP.md

 ## Users

 Perform a search with base DN `ou=Users,dc=thalarion,dc=be` to list all (visible) users.
 Scope is ignored.
-All user attributes can be used for filtering, including multiple conditions.
+All user attributes can be used for filtering, but currently multiple filter conditions are not supported.
 The results are of the following structure:

 ```